Pharmacy benefit management: State-level regulation

-Many states have their own way of regulating PBM activities.
-These relate to different areas of PBM practice from managing reimbursement rates to increasing transparency about PBM business practices.
+With little federal regulation of PBMs, most states have passed their own restrictions on PBM activities.
+As of 2025, all 50 states have passed some form of PBM-related legislation, with a total of 229 total laws, 44 in 2025 alone.
+These laws and regulations operate across different areas of PBM business practices, from managing reimbursement rates to increasing transparency.
 A 2022 web search conducted by Mattingly et al. found, "A total of 45 states implemented policies on pharmacy operations, 41 states on pricing and reimbursement, 36 states on licensure and registration, 26 on reporting requirements, and 25 on pharmacy networks".

 States regulate drug pricing and pharmacy reimbursement funds by using maximum allowable cost (MAC) lists, timely payment for pharmacy services, prevention of spread pricing, adjudication fee limit, and calculations for drug price reimbursement.
 As of 2022, more research was to be conducted on how these regulations would affect patient outcomes.